Project Title

 In Africa, caregiving is hindered by communication blocks between patients and physicians.
 Siloed patient medical information and the general lack of patient involvement through out the caregiving experience is also a major contributor to this problem.

 MedTrack allows facilities to capture a comprehensive picture of patient health information, medical history and other clinical data.
-We can design a solution that empowers patients to take control and have oversight over their health information.
+Here, I set out to design a solution that empowers patients to take control and have oversight over the captured data.

 The Challenge

-Our inability to track our health information as easily as one's financial transactions
+Our inability to track our health information as easily as our financial transactions

 An illustration showing a doctor interacting with a screen for MedTrack